 Remove the bowl with the eggs and sugar from the mixer and sift the oat flour into the bowl in three increments.
 Gently fold the batter between each addition, careful not to deflate the batter.
 Once the flour is barely folded into the mixture add a quarter of the batter into the bowl with the butter.
 Fold the mixture until the butter is thoroughly blended into the batter.

-Add the buttered batter into the remaining batter and gently fold until just blended.
+Add the butter and batter mixture into the remaining batter and gently fold until just blended.

 Pour the batter into the prepared cake pan and bake for 30 to 35 minutes and golden brown on top.
 A toothpick inserted in the center will come out dry and clean.